skip to content

 A table bearing objects including four books, a mosaic tile, a metal cup, folded paper cranes, and a candle holder.

 Inter-religious relations occur accidentally, but also through the deliberate cultivation of meeting spaces for those from different faith backgrounds.
-In addition to the practice of SR (described above), CIP has been trialling methods for opening up inter-religious encounter that are less reliant on participants’ literacy and/or shared language.
+In addition to the practice of SR (described elsewhere), CIP has been trialling methods for opening up inter-religious encounter that are less reliant on participants’ literacy and/or shared language.

 At the edge of research and practice